 Most gamers around the world know the terms or slang about the games they play.
-In multiplayer games, players often find themselves in a situation where they need to convey any info to their teammates quickly.
+Be it best browser games or multiplayer games, players often find themselves in a situation where they need to convey any info to their teammates quickly.
 Moreover, yelling long sentences amid matches doesn’t help anyone on your team; and this is where gaming slang comes into play.

 While many gaming terms or slang are prevalent in most games, some gaming terms are limited to games of specific genres.
 Well, without wasting any more time, let’s get straight to the list of the most common gaming terms or slang.

 - 1. AFK

 - 4. Aimbot

 - 6. Bot

 - 11. Cooldown